thriveweb/sailing-paradise/content/pages/home.md

     serviceContent:
       buttonUrl: private-charters
       description: >-
-        For any occasion.
         Sailing in Paradise invites you to step aboard one of their luxurious sailing catamarans for an event to be remembered .
       icon: /images/uploads/wheel.svg
       title: Private Boat Hire
   - image: 'https://ucarecdn.com/7a39bdfd-fe39-4891-b4b7-d8c2ca53d9a1/'
     serviceContent:
       buttonUrl: cruises
       description: >-
-        Join Sailing in Paradise on a cruise of the Gold Coast Broadwater aboard a beautiful Seawind 1050 Sailing Catamaran.
+        Join Sailing in Paradise on a cruise of the Gold Coast Broadwater.
+Take in the sunset or sail to an island by day.
       icon: /images/uploads/boat2.svg
-      title: Sails & Sights Cruise
+      title: Ticketed Cruises
   - image: 'https://ucarecdn.com/8b52eb78-1a5d-4e8d-b370-673f86813142/'
     serviceContent:
       buttonUrl: boat-tours/hens-parties